TrelisResearch/arc-agi-2025/o3-tools/README.md

 This example shows:
 - **40% solve rate**: 4 out of 10 tasks solved perfectly
 - **94.4% pixel accuracy**: Very close to correct solutions on average
-- **Tool usage**: Model used code interpreter 1.2 times per task on average
+- **Turn usage**: Model used an average of 1.5 conversation turns per task
 - **Cost tracking**: Detailed token usage and cost calculation for budget management

 ## Analyzing Results